 - Increased competitiveness

 - Increased profitability

-Steve Smith, FICME, gave a vote of thanks for a well presented and well received lecture.
+Steve Smith FICME, gave a vote of thanks for a well presented and well-received lecture.

-Following the presentation Branch President gave a £1500 cheque to Steve Bull, former Wolves and England footballer, for his charity, the Steve Bull Foundation.
+Following the presentation the Branch President presented a £1500 cheque to Steve Bull, former Wolves and England footballer, for his charity, the Steve Bull Foundation.
 The charity provides support to organisations primarily in the Black Country and the West Midlands which specialise in assisting young people, the disabled, the homeless, the sick and the disadvantaged.